Liuyuan999/claude-skill-paper-writing/references/house-style.md

-# House Style — Tianyi Chen / Lisha Chen / Quan Xiao / Liuyuan Jiang
+# House Style

-The "house style" of this collaboration (centered on Tianyi Chen, with Lisha Chen, Quan Xiao, Liuyuan Jiang) is highly consistent across their bilevel-optimization and multi-objective-learning theory papers.
+The "house style" of this collaboration is highly consistent across their bilevel-optimization and multi-objective-learning theory papers.
 Match these patterns when the user is in the group or wants this style.
 All templates below are **paraphrased patterns** — generate fresh prose, never paste from their published papers.